 “You” Statements vs. “I” Statements Part 2

-In part one we discussed the definition and application of “You” statements and how they close conversations between individuals.
+In part one, we discussed the definition and application of “You” statements and how they close conversations between individuals.
 In Part 2, we will discuss “I” statements and how easy they are to construct.

 “I” statements then put the ownership on the speaker, ourselves.
-They usually begin with the pronoun, “I” and proceed from there.
+They usually begin with the pronoun “I” and proceed from there.
 You might start with, “I feel . . .” and then state how you feel, sad, or angry or frustrated, something like that.
-Next, you state what it is about the behavior that bothers you.
+Next, you say what it is about the behavior that bothers you.
 It looks like this, “I feel sad when you don’t make eye contact with me.”
-You start with an emotion and then state what it is that makes you feel that way, or the behavior in other words.
+You start with an emotion and then state what makes you feel that way or the behavior, in other words.

 Remember that you’re telling someone how you feel inside.
-So start with a feeling word, “I feel angry, or frustrated” Avoid words that assign blame to the receiver.
+So start with a feeling word, “I feel angry or frustrated” Avoid words that blame the receiver.
 So you wouldn’t want to say, I feel like blaming, or I feel like you’re ignoring me.
-Those are really still “You” statements in disguise.
+Those are still “You” statements in disguise.
 Next, follow that up with what it is about their behavior that bothers you.
 I feel angry when we pay more attention to our electronics than our conversation.
 I use the word “we” to include myself to leave the door open for ownership.

 Yours for better parenting,